Gustavo-Cauzzi/MyBackpack-front/README.md

 # My backpack

-Educational platafform for student management for teachers
+### Educational platafform for student management for teachers

+## Backend

+The backend API was made by [Zardosh](https://github.com/Zardosh) and you can find it in [this repo](https://github.com/Zardosh/my-backpack-api)

 ## Available Scripts